Israeli Combat Engineering Corps: 2008–2009 Gaza War

-Operation Protective Edge
+2014 Gaza War

-During Operation Protective Edge (July–August 2014) Combat Engineers played a major role in destroying Hamas' cross-border underground infiltration tunnels.
+During the 2014 Gaza War (July–August 2014) Combat Engineers played a major role in destroying underground tunnels.
 The tunnels were exposed and cleared by armored bulldozers and excavators, and then detonated by Yahalom's Samoor unit.
 In total, about 32 tunnels were destroyed.
-In addition, combat engineers participated in the battles, neutralized Hamas-planted improvised explosive devices, cleared booby-traps, opened routes for armor and infantry, and destroyed terrorist infrastructure.
+In addition, combat engineers participated in the battles, neutralized Hamas-planted improvised explosive devices, cleared booby-traps, opened routes for armor and infantry, and destroyed Gaza infrastructure.
 Six combat engineers were killed during the battles in the Gaza Strip.

 Operation Northern Shield

-In late 2018 the IDF commenced Operation Northern Shield to detect, located and destroy Hezbollah tunnels dug into northern Israel from South Lebanon.
+In late 2018, the IDF commenced Operation Northern Shield to detect, located and destroy Hezbollah tunnels dug into northern Israel from South Lebanon.
 The combat engineering corps played the major role in the operation, operating on ground and below it, deploying Yahalom tunnel warfare teams and heavy equipment.
-As for 12 January 2019, the IDF discovered 6 tunnels.
+As of 12 January 2019, the IDF discovered 6 tunnels.